Robot control for simultaneous impact tasks via Quadratic Programming-based reference spreading: Control approach

-As addressed in Section \ref{sec:introduction}, it is not possible to apply tracking control of either an ante-, or a post-impact reference during the intermediate phase, as on a real robot the exact contact state will not be known and the velocity information is likely unreliable (also due to the presence of unmodelled flexibilities).
-The challenge in the formulation of this intermediate mode is hence to formulate a QP that attempts to establish full contact without relying on knowledge of the contact state or on joint velocity measurements.
+As addressed in Section \ref{sec:introduction}, it is not possible to apply velocity tracking control of either an ante-, or a post-impact reference during the intermediate mode, as on a real robot the exact contact state will not be known and the velocity information is likely unreliable, also due to the presence of unmodeled flexibilities.
+The challenge in the formulation of this intermediate mode is hence to formulate a QP that enforces full contact to be established without relying on knowledge of the contact state or on joint velocity measurements.
 Our approach aims to achieve this by applying torque as if the system is still in an ante-impact configuration, with measurements of $\dot{\bm q}$ in the QP replaced by the joint velocities corresponding to the ante-impact reference, given by

 with

 and $\dot{q}_{4,\text{itmd}}$ given by the nominal estimated ante-impact velocity of the plank.
 The reasons for making this choice will become apparent when describing the new cost function and constraints below.